 - spicy foods

-Food which naturally thicken your output:
+Foods which naturally thicken your stoma output

 The good news is that there are plenty of foods which are starchy and have a natural thickening effect, to help with the loose output you maybe experiencing.
 So, make sure these are very much a part of your diet too.
 Often people snack on these in between their meals, such as a handful of jelly babies, a rice cake or a chunk of banana to keep their output that little bit thicker.
 By doing this it often stops your mid-morning coffee flying through you at top speed!